smartwinnr/site-smartwinnr/site/content/product/sales-contest/_index.md

     <img class="ml-dreamforce-image" alt="Image" src="/images/sales-contest/Final - Individual challenge.png"/>
   </div>
   <div class="col-lg-6 col-md-12 col-sm-12 col-xs-12">
-    <h1 class="ml_body_text_black"> Increase Productivity Through Sales Contest </h1>
+    <h1 class="ml_body_text_black"> Automate your Sales Contests to Drive Sales Revenue </h1>
-    <h4 class="ml_body_text_black ml-margin-bottom10">Most sales organizations run sales contests in some form or the other - it can be a monthly or quarterly contest on different KPIs (Key Performance Indicators) or activities leading to KPIs.
-You have a large team, there is a lot of tedious excel calculations involved, so the results get published maybe only once a week.
-And everyone loses interest.</h4>
-    <h4 class="ml_body_text_black ml-margin-bottom10">Introducing you to the world of SmartWinnr Sales Contests.
-You can run several contests for different teams with different KPIs, at the same time.
-If you have a seasonal business, change the KPIs as it fits your objectives.</h4>
+    <h4 class="ml_body_text_black ml-margin-bottom10">Bring Attention to your Leading Indicators</h4>
+    <p>SmartWInnr helps you to bring focus back to your leading indicators that drive the ultimate sales target.
+Distribute incentives in such a way that it helps you to influence the outcomes that you are looking for.</p>
+    <h4 class="ml_body_text_black ml-margin-bottom10">Even out sales across the month or the quarter</h4>
+    <p>Break down quarter-end goals into more achievable targets, distributed across the weeks and months.
+SmartWinnr enables you to track and push out incentives weekly, monthly, quarterly and yearly.
+This encourages your team to meet smaller goals that lead to the larger number at the end of the quarter.</p>
+    <h4 class="ml_body_text_black ml-margin-bottom10">Even out sales across the month or the quarter</h4>
+    <p>Break down quarter-end goals into more achievable targets, distributed across the weeks and months.
+SmartWinnr enables you to track and push out incentives weekly, monthly, quarterly and yearly.
+This encourages your team to meet smaller goals that lead to the larger number at the end of the quarter.</p>
+    <h4 class="ml_body_text_black ml-margin-bottom10">Prioritize your Product Sales</h4>
+    <p>Do you want to increase the sales of a new product?
+Do you want to drive sales of a product with higher margin?
+Use SmartWinnr’s flexible scoring mechanism to create a portfolio of rules that drives your business objectives.</p>
+    <h4 class="ml_body_text_black ml-margin-bottom10">Rolled up view for Managers, Drilled Down View for Sales People</h4>
+    <p>Managers get visibility into progress by targets, by team.
+They can drill down to an individual salesperson.
+Each salesperson has a clear view of her targets and  focuses on them.</p>
+    <h4 class="ml_body_text_black ml-margin-bottom10">Run Challenges to make it more competitive</h4>
+    <p>Take your contests to a whole different level by introducing one-on-one and team vs team challenges.
+This is especially helpful when you want to drive the performance of your top performers and top teams.</p>
+    <h4 class="ml_body_text_black ml-margin-bottom10">Create Engagement and Community Building</h4>
+    <p>Use the SmartWinnr chat to create engagement amongst your sales teams.
+Encourage them to share success stories and best practices which get liked by their peers and managers, giving them a sense of community and social success.</p>
+    <h4 class="ml_body_text_black ml-margin-bottom10">Pull Data from Salesforce.com or any CRM</h4>
-    <h4 class="ml_body_text_black ml-margin-bottom10">Use a seamless integration to your CRM to pull the KPI data or upload through excel.
-Calculations happen immediately through automated scoring rules, while the results are available at real-time on the mobile apps to your sales teams.</h4>
+    <p>Use a seamless integration to your CRMs to pull the data through REST APIs or upload through excel.
+Calculations happen immediately through automated scoring rules, while the results are available at real-time on the SmartWinnr mobile app for your sales teams to follow.</p>
   </div>
 </div>